-Employers reporting under both Sections 6055 and 6056 (i.e., ALEs with self-funded plans) use a combined reporting method by filing Forms 1094-C and 1095-C. The normal deadline for electronic ACA reporting is March 31 each year.
-However, since March 31, 2024, is a Sunday, electronic returns must be filed by the next business day, which is April 1, 2024 .
+Employers reporting under both Sections 6055 and 6056 (i.e., ALEs with selffunded plans) use a combined reporting method by filing Forms 1094-C and 1095-C. The normal deadline for electronic ACA reporting is March 31 each year.
+However, since March 31, 2024, is a Sunday, electronic returns must be filed by the next business day, which is April 1, 2024.
 Reporting entities may receive an automatic 30-day extension to file with the IRS by completing and filing Form 8809 (Application for Extension of Time To File Information Returns) by the due date of the returns.
-Paper Reporting : Before 2024, employers who filed fewer than 250 individual statements under Sections 6055 or 6056 could file their ACA returns on paper.
+Paper Reporting: Before 2024, employers who filed fewer than 250 individual statements under Sections 6055 or 6056 could file their ACA returns on paper.
 However, beginning in 2024, paper filing is only available to employers who file fewer than 10 information returns with the IRS for the year.
 This means that only the smallest employers will be able to file using paper returns in 2024.
 For these employers, the deadline to file ACA paper returns is Feb.
-28, 2024 .
+28, 2024.
 Provide Individual Statements by Applicable Deadline in 2024 Complete For the 2023 calendar year, provide individual statements by March 1, 2024.
 Written statements must be provided to individuals within 30 days of Jan.
-31, 2024.
-Because 2024 is a leap year, the deadline for individual statements is March 1, 2024.
+31,

 PATIENT-CENTERED OUTCOMES RESEARCH INSTITUTE (PCORI) FEES Pay PCORI Fees (Self-funded Plans Only) Complete or N/A Pay PCORI fees by July 31, 2024, for plan years ending in 2023.
 Under the ACA, employers with self-funded plans must pay PCORI fees each year.
 These fees are reported and paid using IRS Form 720 (Quarterly Federal Excise Tax Return).
 For fully insured plans, the health insurance issuer is responsible for reporting and paying these fees.
 PCORI fees are due each year by July 31 of the year following the last day of the plan year.
 For plan years ending in 2023, the PCORI fee payment is due July 31, 2024.
 For plan years ending on or after Oct.
 1, 2022, and before Oct.
 1, 2023, the PCORI fee amount is \$3 per covered life.
-The IRS has not yet announced the PCORI fee amount for plan years ending on or after Oct.
-1, 2023.
+For plan years ending on or after Oct.
+1, 2023, and before Oct.
+1, 2024, the PCORI fee amount is \$3.22 per covered life.